 - The jury is out about the addition of almonds in Tenille’s recipe.
-Edit: after soaking the mince and cooking it the almonds were so soft they added an extra something.
+Update: after soaking the mince and cooking it the almonds were so soft they added an extra something.
 I would use them next time.

 - Tenille had issues with her butter seperating when she added it in the last step.
 We think this could be the butter she used as it had been out of the fridge for awhile (remember the Australian heat, overseas readers!).
 But to make sure this didn’t happen again I left melting the butter to the last moment and had mixed everything else through very well.
-Edit: once mince was cooked in pies the separation of the butter did not matter in the slightest.
+Update: once mince was cooked in pies the separation of the butter did not matter in the slightest.

 - I believe mixed fruit peel from a packet is from the devil, it gives the pies a really strong tart flavour.
 If recipes you see have that, I recommend removing it from the recipe and adding the rind from a lemon, orange and lime instead if you wish.
-Edit: after making the pies it did seem that my mince was lacking something – we think it was the peel I left out.
+Update: after making the pies it did seem that my mince was lacking something – we think it was the peel I left out.
 A commenter below has said that nice peel can be bought in health food stores, or we recommend using candied orange peel as Tenille did.

 Healthy: We don’t talk about such things in polite conversation at Christmas.